ericsopa/kube/README.md

 # kube

 Simple project to deploy Kubernetes on AWS EKS and deploy a hello world app with a database.
+All infrastructure must be defined as code and can thus be stood up and torn down at will in any environment.

 ## Getting Started